gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 </p>

 R is particularly good at handling this type of **categorical data**.
 Rather than simply storing this information as text, the data is represented in a specific data structure which allows the user to sort and manipulate the data in a quick and efficient manner.
 We will discuss this in more detail as we go through the different lessons in R!

-### The functional analysis results

-We will be using the results of the functional analysis to learn about packages/functions from the [Tidyverse suite of integrated packages](https://www.tidyverse.org/packages/).
-These packages are designed to work together to make common data science operations like data wrangling, tidying, reading/writing, parsing, and visualizing, more user-friendly.

-## Best practices

-Before we move on to more complex concepts and getting familiar with the language, we want to point out a few things about best practices when working with R which will help you stay organized in the long run:

-* Code and workflow are more reproducible if we can document everything that we do.
-Our end goal is not just to "do stuff", but to do it in a way that anyone can easily and exactly replicate our workflow and results. **All code should be written in the script editor and saved to file, rather than working in the console.**

-* The **R console** should be mainly used to inspect objects, test a function or get help.

-* Use `#` signs to comment. **Comment liberally** in your R scripts.
-This will help future you and other collaborators know what each line of code (or code block) was meant to do.
-Anything to the right of a `#` is ignored by R.

-*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
-These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*

-The materials used in this lesson are adapted from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
-All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).